avadov/ostrich-interpreter/README.md

 # ostrich-interpreter
-An experimental interpreted programming language
+Ostrich is an experimental interpreted programming language.
+The interpreter has been written in the Go programming language.